Alfred John Brown (writer): Legacy

-A detailed biography entitled Alfred John Brown - Walker, Writer and Passionate Yorkshire Man was published 2016 authored by John A. White.
+A detailed biography entitled Alfred John Brown - Walker, Writer and Passionate Yorkshire Man was published in 2016 authored by John A. White.
 In 2019 Alfred J Brown earned the distinction of having a biographical entry placed in the Oxford Dictionary of National Biography.

 On the 50th anniversary of Brown's death in 2019, an anthology of his early poetry was published; most of the poems had not previously appeared in print.

 There are two walks commemorating Brown's life.
 The Alfred Brown Trail is a 6 mile walk located in Lower Wharfedale and visits numerous localities associated with Brown in the area around Burley-in-Wharfedale where he made his family home in the interwar years.
 ‘Tramping in A.J.
 Brown Country’ is a 10-mile excursion around the Goathland – Sleights area that visits/passes many localities associated with Brown's life in that area.
 It begins with a train ride along part of Eskdale from Sleights to Grosmont followed by a walk over the Goathland moors and along the Murk Esk Dale, Goathland Dale and Iburndale valleys to return to the start.

 There are two Blue Plaques in Yorkshire commemorating A J Brown.
 The first has been placed at The Hermit Inn, Burley Woodhead in Wharfedale, a hostelry frequented by Brown when he lived at Burley-in-Wharfedale.
 The second was placed at the former Whitfield House Hotel, Goathland by the North Yorkshire Moors Association.
 These blue plaque locations are visited by the commemorative walks described above.

 A collection of A J Brown's literary manuscripts, personal papers and correspondence has been placed with West Yorkshire County Archives in Bradford.